-One of the main problems I found with having a wide expectation gap is whatever I did never seemed like it was enough.
+One of the main problems I’ve found with having a wide expectation gap is whatever I do never seems like it’s enough.
 If you feel the same way, challenge yourself to celebrate all of your small wins.

 This is a big one.
 It’s easy to watch an inspirational video on YouTube and instantly want to change every aspect of your life overnight.
 Beware, moments like these widen your expectation gap.